-This checklist was prepared in compliance with SEPA (Chapter 43.21C of the Revised Code of Washington [RCW]), the state SEPA rules (Chapter 197-11 of the WAC), and the School Board's Policy on SEPA Compliance (Policy No. 6890).
+This checklist was prepared in compliance with SEPA (RCW Chapter 43.21C), the state SEPA rules (WAC Chapter 197-11), and the School Board's Policy on SEPA Compliance (Policy No. 6890).
 It is an information document, developed to ensure that the public, agencies, decision makers, and other interested parties are informed about the potential environmental impacts for the proposed increased capacity, field and lighting improvements, and other projects included in the BTA V Capital Levy Program.